- Why is forgiveness important in general? And why is it important to forgive ourselves?

 10. You are a man of faith, and write extensively about God's forgiveness and understanding.
 But you also write that self-forgiveness is not limited to people of faith.
 How could, say, an atheist approach this book?

 Most but not all of our research to date has been with people who might not identify themselves as Christians.
 Moving Forward: Six Steps to Forgiving Yourself and Breaking Free from the Past is a Christian book because I organized it around my own personal experience and I’m a Christian.
-Inevitably, the Christian narrative will come thorough.
+Inevitably, the Christian narrative will come through.
 However, these days most people are skilled enough to be able to read such a personal narrative and extract out the common elements without getting triggered by the author’s personal religious orientation.
 So, having dealt with students at a large state university (Virginia Commonwealth University) for 35 years and with many speaking venues in both secular and explicitly Christian settings for a similar time, I have a lot of confidence in people’s abilities to benefit by the practical experience and factor out accounts of religious experiences that don’t apply directly to them.
 [TOP]